 The output is shown below:

-Note: Excel Unfreeze Panes is available only if any of the freezes is applied in the sheet.
+Note: Excel Unfreeze Panes is available only if any of the freezes are applied in the sheet.

-- Only one freeze panes in available in an Excel worksheet.
+- Only one freeze panes are available in an Excel worksheet.
 We cannot apply multiple freezes in a single worksheet.